InBrewJ/negroni-club/README.md

-# NQDI as reference app
+# Negroni Club (NQDI) as reference app

 ## What is NQDI?

+Negroni Club = a place on the web to discover and share the greatest Negronis in the world

 NQDI = 'Negroni Quality Discovery Index'

-It's the place where Negronis can be categorised, ranked and shared across the world
+NQDI is the data and backend that informs the club.
+As time goes on, more things may be built on top of NQDI, not just Negroni Club!

 ## What is the stack?